-The time series of the band-passed inertial velocity u_i as a function of depth shows that there was an upward phase propagation, in which u_i , in the layers below 100 m was leading the upper 50 m (Fig. 9a).
-Accompanying this phase propagation was a downward propagation of surface KEni, which was represented by the lowering of the u_i maxima as a typical Poincaré wave (Kundu and Cohen, 2008).
-There were two phases of vertical energy propagation: 1) during FS, there was a rapid extension of the large u_i maxima to below 100 m from April 17 to 20, and 2) during RS, the center of the large u_i value descended from ~100 m to 280 m from April 25 to May 5.
-The vertical propagation velocity, C{gz} , estimated from this downward transport, was ~17 m day-1.
+The time series of the band-passed inertial velocity $u_i$ as a function of depth shows that there was an upward phase propagation, in which $u_i$ , in the layers below 100 m was leading the upper 50 m (Fig. 9a).
+Accompanying this phase propagation was a downward propagation of surface KEni, which was represented by the lowering of the $u_i$ maxima as a typical Poincaré wave (Kundu and Cohen, 2008).
+There were two phases of vertical energy propagation: (1) during FS, there was a rapid extension of the large $u_i$ maxima to below 100 m from 17 to 20 April, and (2) during RS, the centre of the large $u_i$ value descended from ~ 100 to 280 m from 25 April to 5 May.
+The vertical propagation velocity, $C{gz}$ , estimated from this downward transport, was ~ 17 m d-1.

-During the first phase, the KEni in the top 30 m and in the 30-200 m layer shared a similar rate of increase on April 17, indicating that the enhancement of KEni at 30-200 m was related to the entrainment between the upper and deep layer (Fig. 9c).
-While the KEni in the upper 30 m decreased quickly from April 18, it kept increasing at depths from 30-200 m, suggesting that other contributing mechanisms existed besides the entrainment.
-The KEni below 200 m also experienced notable intensification, with a smaller increasing rate than that found in the 30-200 m layer (Fig. 9c).
+During the first phase, the KEni in the top 30 m and in the 30-200 m layer shared a similar rate of increase on 17 April, indicating that the enhancement of KEni at 30-200 m was related to the entrainment between the upper and deep layer (Fig. 9c).
+While the KEni in the upper 30 m decreased quickly from 18 April, it kept increasing at depths from 30 to 200 m, suggesting that other contributing mechanisms existed besides the entrainment.
+The KEni below 200 m also experienced notable intensification, with a smaller rate of increase than that found in the 30-200 m layer (Fig. 9c).
 Because the viscous effect is small in the deeper water, this enhancement of the KEni was most likely associated with the propagation of an inertial-gravity wave.